abhishek-karande/100DaysofMLcode/log.md

 Signed up for ML track @DataCamp , so far so good. learnt many new things while completing the classification and regression section.
 Implemented prediction and classification on the iris, Boston housing and gapminder datasets.

+Day 4:

+Learned ROC and AUC.
+Hyperparameter optimization using sklearn library(Grid Search and Random Search)

+Day 5 :

+Studied Pipelining, Imputation, Scaling

+Day 6:

+ Studied KMeans Clusterin and experimented it on iris dataset.
+More Datasets coming tomorrow.
+#100DaysOfMLCode